-TOP 10 IUU FLAG COUNTRIES
+TOP 10 IUU FLAG COL TOP 10 IUU FLAG COUNTRIES

-TOP 10 100 FLAG COO IN I RIES

 Country Total vessels Percent total for which flag data available

 China 233 33 percent

 Ghana 32 5 percent

 South Korea 32 5 percent

 Italy 30 4 percent

 Taiwan 27 4 percent

 Indonesia 23 3 percent

 Ecuador 21 3 percent

 Thailand 21 3 percent

 Vietnam 20 3 percent

 Peru 19 3 percent

 2.4.
-Top 10 companies own nearly one-quarter of total vessels involved in IUU fishing offenses using mainly the S&P Lloyd's Global IHS Markit and Moody's Orbis databases, as well as information taken from government agencies when IUU vessel beneficial owners were explicitly mentioned (mainly in the case of Chinese vessels).
+Top 10 companies own nearly one-quarter of total vessels involved in IUU fishing of the reported IUU offenses using mainly the S&P Lloyd's Global IHS Markit and Moody's Orbis databases, as well as information taken from government agencies when IUU vessel $\,$ legal or beneficial owners were explicitly mentioned (mainly in the case of Chinese vessels).
 [See Annex 1: Methodology]

 The report analysis reveals that the 10 top companies own 23.7 percent of the vessels reported to have been involved in IUU fishing for which beneficial ownership information is available.
-We gathered beneficial information for vessels at the time of the reported IUU
+We gathered legal ownership and beneficial information for vessels at the time

-80 WikiLeaks 'Fishrot Files' (2019) https://wikileaks.org/fishrot/
+WikiLeaks 'Fishrot Files' (2019) https://wikileaks.org/fishrot/

 Of the top 10 companies, eight are from China, one from Colombia and another from Spain.
-This reflects the fact that China's distant water fleet (DWF) is by far the largest in the world, with at least 3,000 vessels and believed to represent 36 percent of the world's DWF capacity.81 Its activity is concentrated in Africa, Latin America and Asia where local authorities have limited monitoring and control capacity, and the local populations tend to depend on fishing for their protein intake and livelihoods.82 We contacted all these companies for comment and to understand whether they have implemented any measures to ensure the sustainability of their fleets in the future, but have not received any replies.
+This reflects the fact that China's distant water fleet (DWF) is by far the largest in the world, with at least 3,000 vessels and believed to represent 36 percent of the world's DWF capacity.85 Its activity is concentrated in Africa, Latin America and Asia where national authorities have limited monitoring and control capacity, and the local populations tend to depend on fishing for their protein intake and livelihoods.
+86 We contacted all these companies for comment and to understand whether they have implemented any measures to ensure the sustainability of their fleets in the future, but have not received any replies.